DataDog/integrations-core/ceph/README.md

 Note: If you are running ceph luminous or later, you will not see the metric `ceph.osd.pct_used`.

 ### Events
-The Ceph check does not include any event at this time.
+The Ceph check does not include any events at this time.

 ### Service Checks